 Willow is a passionate teacher who works within and outside of the academy to change the legacy of philosophical thinking.
 She specialises in modern and contemporary European philosophy with an expertise in feminist critique.
-Her recent talks have concentrated on the topics of identity, intellectual and cultural legacy, friendship, resistance, and the practice of changing values.
+Her recent talks have concentrated on the topics of gender identity, intellectual and cultural legacy, friendship, resistance, and the practice of changing values.

 In addition to her academic pursuits, Willow is working on two popular book projects, Talking with Women and On Femininity and Its Falsehoods.